 External bone-conduction hearing aids function by transmitting sound waves through the bone to the ossicles of the middle ear.
-The external devices must be closely applied to the temporal bone, with either a steel spring over the top of the head or with the use of a spring-loaded arm on a pair of spectacles.
-These devices may be associated with either pressure headaches or soreness.
+The external devices must be applied close to the temporal bone, with either a steel spring over the top of the head or a spring-loaded arm on a pair of spectacles.
+These devices may be associated with pressure headaches or soreness.

-A bone-anchored implant system works by combining a vibrational transducer coupled directly to the skull via a percutaneous abutment that permanently protrudes through the skin from a small titanium implant anchored in the temporal bone.
-The system is based on the process of osseointegration through which living tissue integrates with titanium in the implant over a period of 3 to 6 months, allowing amplified and processed sound to be conducted via the skull bone directly to the cochlea.
+A bone-anchored implant system combines a vibrational transducer coupled directly to the skull via a percutaneous abutment that permanently protrudes through the skin from a small titanium implant anchored in the temporal bone.
+The system is based on the process of osseointegration through which living tissue integrates with titanium in the implant over 3 to 6 months, conducting amplified and processed sound via the skull bone directly to the cochlea.
 The lack of intervening skin permits the transmission of vibrations at a lower energy level than required for external bone-conduction hearing aids.
-Implantable boneconduction hearing systems are primarily indicated for people with conductive or mixed sensorineural/conductive hearing loss.
-However, they may also be used with CROS as an alternative to an AC hearing aid with CROS for individuals with unilateral sensorineural hearing loss.
+Implantable bone-conduction hearing systems are primarily indicated for people with conductive or mixed sensorineural or conductive hearing loss.
+These may also be used with CROS as an alternative to an AC hearing aid with CROS for individuals with unilateral sensorineural hearing loss.

-Partially implantable magnetic bone-conduction hearing systems also referred to as transcutaneous bone-anchored systems, are available as an alternative to bone-conduction hearing systems connected percutaneously via an abutment.
+Partially implantable magnetic bone-conduction hearing system, also referred to as transcutaneous bone-anchored systems, are an alternative to bone-conduction hearing systems that connect to bone percutaneously via an abutment.
 With this technique, acoustic transmission occurs transcutaneously via magnetic coupling of the external sound processor and the internally implanted device components.
 The bone-conduction hearing processor contains magnets that adhere externally to magnets implanted in shallow bone beds with the bone-conduction hearing implant.
-Since the processor adheres magnetically to the implant, there is no need for a percutaneous abutment to physically connect the external and internal components.
+Because the processor adheres magnetically to the implant, there is no need for a percutaneous abutment to physically connect the external and internal components.
 To facilitate greater transmission of acoustics between magnets, skin thickness may be reduced to 4 to 5 mm over the implant when it is surgically placed.